BSchoolland/web-scraper/README.md

 This will launch the scraper and extract data from example.com.
 The extracted data will be logged to the console.

 ### Configuration
  Optionally, you can use the [web scraper chrome extension](https://chromewebstore.google.com/detail/web-scraper-free-web-scra/jnhgnonknehpejjnehehllkliplmbmhn?hl=en) to automatically generate the configuration object for a given website.
-The extension will generate a JSON object that can be copied and pasted into the program.
+The extension allows you to create a JSON sitemap object that works with this scraper as the config.

 `WebScraper` requires a configuration object to define the start URL and the selectors used for scraping: